 A map of the entire Tilean Peninsula

-In 2355 the wizard lord Niccolo Bentiglovio of Campogrotta, the third Bentiglovio to rule in succession, had ruled for more twenty years.
-His reign was widely reputed tyrannical, and his provisionate consisted of a large regiment of Ogres, bolstered – as if this were necessary – by veteran mercenaries reportedly more cruel than any other in Tilea.
+In the year 2355 the wizard lord Niccolo Bentiglovio of Campogrotta had ruled for more twenty years, the third Bentiglovio in succession.
+His reign was widely known to be tyrannical, and his waged soldiers, his provisionate, consisted of a large regiment of Ogres, bolstered – however unnecessarily – by veteran mercenaries reportedly more cruel than any other in Tilea.

 A company of brutes patrolling the night-time streets of Campogrotta in 2353

 As a consequence, the wizard lord’s reputation darkened across the whole peninsula.
 In 2350, he had proclaimed the noble rulers of Ravola, being Bretonnian in origin, were foreign invaders – somewhat ironic considering that his own strength lay in a force that was not even human.
 This created a particular friction between him and his northern neighbours, resulting in a desultory war involving several skirmishes.
 Nevertheless, his city thrived as a healthy trade flowed along the Carraia del Ferro (the Iron Road) between this city and Dwarfen mines of Karak Borgo in the neighbouring Vaults.

 Yet despite all this it was also believed that Lord Niccolo brought about an end of the friction that long existed between Campogrotta and the denizens of Tettoverde Forest (a reticent clan of sylvan elves).
 As it is no easy thing to remain on friendly terms at one and the same time with two such inimical races as the elves and the dwarfs, it was perhaps odd that he was so hated by his own people and other Tilean states.